llewelld/pico-build-all/README.md

 In case this fails, it could be because you've got an old version of Pico already installed.
 Uninstall it from your phone first, then try again.

+## Using Pico

+You've installed the packages on your computer and the app on your phone.
+There are still a few things you need to do: pair your phone with your computer; and configure the PAM.

 ### Pairing your Pico

 You're now in a position to pair the Pico app with your computer.
 Enter the following on your computer.